abs0luty/gleam-tutorial/src/basics/for-who.md

-## Who this tutorial is made for
+## Who This Tutorial Is For

-This tutorial is for people who’ve written code before and don’t need hand-holding on the absolute basics.
-If you already know what variables, functions, types, and control flow are, you’re in the right place.
+This guide is for people who already know how to code.
+If you're familiar with variables, functions, types, and control flow, you're in the right spot.

-We'll go fast on "intro to programming" stuff and focus on how BEAM and Gleam do things.

-You **don't** need prior functional-programming experience.
-If you’ve mostly lived in Python/JS/Go/C++ and you're curious about a friendly functional language on the BEAM, you'll be fine.
-Plenty of respected language guides set similar expectations - for example, *Learn You a Haskell* explicitly targets people who've programmed before but are new to FP, which is the same vibe we're going for. ([learnyouahaskell.com][1])
+We won’t explain the basics of programming.
+Instead, we’ll focus on how things work in Gleam and on the BEAM.
+If you’re coming from Python, JavaScript, Go, C++, or similar, you’ll be fine - even if functional programming is new to you.

+You don’t need to know FP going in.
+This is aimed at curious developers who want a solid intro to a functional language that runs on the BEAM.
+It follows the style of guides like *Learn You a Haskell*, which assume programming experience but not a background in FP.

-Think of this as a practical, programmer-to-programmer tour.
-Like the Go Tour and the Rust Book, we'll move quickly from syntax to real patterns and habits, assuming you can already read code and run tools; the goal is to level up how you build, not teach what a loop is. ([Go.dev][2])
+Think of this as a fast-moving tour from one developer to another.
+Like the Go Tour or the Rust Book, it covers practical syntax and patterns instead of explaining what a loop is.

-[1]: https://learnyouahaskell.com "Learn You a Haskell for Great Good!"
-[2]: https://go.dev/tour "A Tour of Go"